xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 3. A page called "New sale" will be opened for you to create an offer.
    ![541-new-sale-page.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-new-sale-page.png)

-   Here you will need to fill in the following fields:
+   A store admin can configure the in the following properties for an offer:
    * **Vendor** (for Multivendor edition only) : List the vendors that will have a permission to apply this sale offer to their products.
 If a sale offer should not be available to vendors leave this field empty.
    * **Name** : Specify the name of a sales offer here.
+This name will be used to label products the offer is enabled for in the store Admin area.
    * **Enabled** : Use this trigger to activate/disactivate a sales offer.
 The default value is "YES".
    * **List sale products in a separate section** : This trigger allows to create a special page for a sale offer that will be displayed in the categories list in the storefront.
 The default value is "NO".